Friesland: Early Middle Ages

-Under the rule of King Aldgisl, the Frisians came in conflict with the Frankish mayor of the palace Ebroin, over the old Roman border fortifications.
-Aldgisl could keep the Franks at a distance with his army.
-During the reign of Redbad, however, the tide turned in favour of the Franks; in 690, the Franks were victorious in the Battle of Dorestad.
 In 733, Charles Martel sent an army against the Frisians.
 The Frisian army was pushed back to Eastergoa.
 The next year the Battle of the Boarn took place.
 Charles ferried an army across the Almere with a fleet that enabled him to sail up to De Boarn.
 The Frisians were defeated in the ensuing battle, and their last king Poppo was killed.
 The victors began plundering and burning heathen sanctuaries.
 Charles Martel returned with much loot, and broke the power of the Frisian kings for good.
 The Franks annexed the Frisian lands between the Vlie and the Lauwers.
 They conquered the area east of the Lauwers in 785, when Charlemagne defeated Widukind.
 The Carolingians laid Frisia under the rule of grewan, a title that has been loosely related to count in its early sense of "governor" rather than "feudal overlord".
 About 100,000 Dutch drowned in a flood in 1228.